How do hackers hack a bank account and how to protect themselves?

 How can you protect yourself?

 Protect your personal information to avoid identity theft.
 It's also worth checking with your mobile operator to see if they protect you against SIM swapping.
-That way, if a hacker tries to swap SIM cards on your phone without your permission, your network provider will be diligent and the ID check will fail.
+This way, if a hacker tries to swap SIM cards on your phone without your permission, your network provider will do due diligence and the ID check will fail.

 As soon as your SIM card no longer works, go to the nearest branch of your service provider and request that any new cards be deactivated.